 \section{Abstract}

-In this work we study deformations of a Hopf algebra $H$ by partial actions of $H$ on its base field $\k$, via partial smash product algebras.
-We introduce the concept of a $\lda$-Hopf algebra as a Hopf algebra obtained as a partial smash product algebra, and show that every Hopf algebra is a $\lda$-Hopf algebra.
+We introduce the concept of a $\lambda$-Hopf algebra as a Hopf algebra obtained as the partial smash product algebra of a Hopf algebra and its base field, and show that every Hopf algebra is a $\lambda$-Hopf algebra.
 Moreover, a method to compute partial actions of a given Hopf algebra on its base field is developed and, as an application, we exhibit all partial actions of such type for some families of Hopf algebras.